rohan09-raj/minibin/README.md

 # Minibin

-This is a simple code sharing service and a URL shortener.
+This is a simple code sharing service and a URL shortener inspired by [Katbin](https://katb.in/)

 ## Features